gemc/home/_examples/optical/cherenkov.md

 The geometry, shown below, is defined in `cherenkov.py`.
 It is produced in three variations: `default`, `CO2` and `C4F10`.

-The world contains:

- - a radiator, made up of different materials depending on the variation chosen:
+The world (a box named %%root%%) contains: a %%radiator%% box, made up of different materials depending on the variation chosen:

 {:.zebra .compact-table}